 - Women of all ages who engage in physical activity are at reduced risk of breast cancer compared to women who do not exercise.
 And the more physical activity you do, the bigger the benefits.

 - Having children at a younger age is associated with a decreased risk of breast cancer.
 The more children women have, the more their risk of breast cancer appears to be reduced.

-- Breastfeeding for a total of 12 months or longer can slightly reduce your breast cancer risk.
+- Breastfeeding can reduce your breast cancer risk.

 To view the evidence about breast cancer risk factors click here.